Voodstr/CoChartSample/README.md

 # SmartCharts - Jetpack Compose Charts widget

  Currently there's only PolygonChart - charts with line drawn from point to point

+ ## Preview
+  1. Charts can be any size or orientation

+  2. You can zoom

+  3. You can scroll in any direction

+  4.Double tap to resize to cover all Points

+ ## How to use it

   It contains "PointListMapper" which is responsible of converting values into points on canvas

- ### How to use it
  1. Create 2 list of values with same list.size
  2. Create PointListMapper class with given lists as parameters
  3. Pass it to PolygonChart widget